PunchThrough/bean-docs/src/projects/terminator.md

 }

 // Fill dots one after the other with a color
-// Skip ever other dot to minimize current draw from the battery on Bean+ void colorWipe(uint32_t c, uint8_t wait) {
+// Skip every other dot to minimize current draw from the battery on Bean+ void colorWipe(uint32_t c, uint8_t wait) {
   for(uint16_t i=0; i<strip.numPixels(); i=i+2) {
     strip.setPixelColor(i, c);